 Bisect angle with a compass

-Then, bisect this angle with a compass as in the 4-step drawing left.
+Then, bisect this angle with a compass as in the 4-step drawing below.
 Here's an explanation of each step:

 - With the radius of the compass unchanged, place the point at C and swing another arc.